Dzingel nets 2, Hurricanes top Panthers 6-3 for 4th straight

 SUNRISE, Fla.
+(AP) — Ryan Dzingel and the Carolina Hurricanes are off to a perfect start.

-(AP) — Ryan Dzingel scored two goals and the Carolina Hurricanes beat the Florida Panthers 6-3 on Tuesday night for their fourth straight victory to begin the season, equaling the best start in franchise history.
+Dzingel scored two goals and the Hurricanes beat the Florida Panthers 6-3 on Tuesday night for their fourth straight victory to begin the season, equaling the best run in franchise history.

 Teuvo Teravainen and Jordan Staal each had a goal and an assist for Carolina, which scored four times in the first period and opened a 5-0 lead after 21½ minutes.

+“The start was great.
+Really, that’s where the game was won for us,” coach Rod Brind’Amour said.

-Dougie Hamilton also scored, and Sebastian Aho added an empty-net goal.
+Dougie Hamilton also scored for Carolina, and Sebastian Aho added an empty-net goal.
 James Reimer stopped 47 shots against the team that traded him last summer.

 Andrei Svechnikov and Haydn Fleury each had two assists as the Hurricanes matched the 4-0-0 start by the Hartford Whalers in 1995-96, before the club moved to Carolina.